hisr2024/BhriguWelt/docs/deployment.md

 6. Deploy and watch the Render logs until you see `Serving on ('0.0.0.0', 8000)`.
 7. Verify with `curl https://<your-render-host>/health`; if it returns `{"status":"ok"}`, the backend is ready for Vercel and mobile traffic.
+8. Set `BHRIGUWELT_ADMIN_TOKEN` for production; requests to `/ml/retrain` must
+   include the matching `X-Admin-Token` header.
+If the variable is unset, the retrain endpoint stays locked down by returning HTTP 403.
+9. Leave the default in-memory rate limiting (60 requests/min per IP) enabled unless you front the service with a dedicated gateway; cached responses stay fresh for 120 seconds and are invalidated automatically after retraining or manuscript edits.

 ## Backend → Railway